lcc755/SimpleCeilingFan/README.md

 # SimpleCeilingFan

-CeilingFan => A Java Api with buttons to change settings \n CeilingFan_v2 => A super simple Java command line application
+CeilingFan => A Java Api with buttons to change settings

+CeilingFan_v2 => A super simple Java command line application

 Created by Leanne Clarke.